Lamas Dental Specialists

 – During root planing, which is a cleaning process that involves removing the plaque and calculus that has accrued beneath the gum line, a fine, ultrasonic cleaning tip is placed in between the gum tissue and the tooth: These ultrasonic waves assist with the removal of this plaque and calculus buildup.
 Thus, eliminating the areas where bacteria accumulate.
 Shrinking the pockets in the gums and eliminating the buildup within is an essential aspect of any treatment plan for gum disease.

 – Plaque and tartar can be rinsed away with the use of a handheld device designed to provide a jet of high-pressure water along the gum line.
 This procedure can be performed at home with a water flosser.
 However, if an individual has already had issues with gum disease, he or she should visit Dr. William P. Lamas regularly so he can perform this procedure with medicated solutions and a professional-grade irrigation device.
 These routine visits will keep gum disease under control.

 – Another important aspect of treatment for advanced gum disease is antibiotic therapy.
-The antibiotics we use for gum disease may include metronidazole or amoxicillin.
-Both of these antibiotics effectively eliminate infections below the gum line.
+Both of these antibiotics which we use will effectively eliminate infections below the gum line.
 Once the infection is under control, the mouth can begin healing.

 Maintaining the results:

 Once these areas are successfully treated, patients can maintain their results and prevent re-occurrence through daily brushing and flossing.